A Guide to Fire Kings

 Sadly, the second effect is also not enough - nowadays we usually want our card effects to destroy and do something else, not just destroy, meaning Yaksha very rarely finds a place in modern Fire King decklists.

-Don't get me wrong - it can sometimes be useful, but it's just that most of the time you will not make use of Yaksha at all, instead wishing he was literally any other card in your deck.
+Don't get us wrong - it can sometimes be useful, but it's just that most of the time you will not make use of Yaksha at all, instead wishing he was literally any other card in your deck.

 Fingers crossed we get a retrain someday, because he looks too cool to gather dust with the rest of your bulk. :(